joseph/hubcap/README.md

-# Cappet
+# Hubcap

 Unite Capistrano and Puppet with a single Ruby config file.

 Invented by Joseph Pearson at [OverDrive](http://overdrive.com).

-## Meet Cappet
+## Meet Hubcap

 You want to provision your servers with Puppet.
 You want to deploy to your servers with Capistrano.
 Where do you define your server infrastructure?

-Cappet lets you define the characteristics of your servers once.
+Hubcap lets you define the characteristics of your servers once.
 Then, when you need to use Puppet, Capistrano drives.
 It deploys your Puppet modules and manifests, plus a special host-specific file, and applies it to the server.
 (This is sometimes called "masterless Puppet".
 It has a lot of benefits that